 • in private hospitals, the doctors that were present on nights, weekends and holidays were frequently the partners of the treating physicians (often, not my choice in care providers), acting in a “substitute” capacity.
 In public hospitals, the doctors that were present on nights, weekends and holidays were a resident that, according to Wikipedia, are a “physician who has received a medical degree or diploma… and is composed almost entirely of the care of hospitalized or clinic patients, mostly with direct supervision by more senior

-” [http://en.wikipedia.org/wiki/Residency_(medicine)].
+physicians… during which the physician is trained in a sub-specialty” [http://en.wikipedia.org/wiki/Residency_(medicine)].
 Neither set of doctors knew Bill’s case nor were they willing to make treatment interventions.
 They were most likely to stabilize or to put stuff off until their partner or supervising physician could come in.
 And, in the case of the residents, they were “learning” on my husband;

 • medication problems more often happened on nights, weekends and holidays; and